Snakehead Fish: Invasive Predators in North America

-- Investigating a snakehead nest in the Potomac River catchment area from Northeastern Naturalist
+- Investigating a nest of the fish in the Potomac River catchment area (Abstract) from BioOne and Northeastern Naturalist

-- A description of the snakehead population in the Potomac River system from National Geographic
+- A description of the animal's population in the Potomac River system from National Geographic

 - Discovery of a blotched snakehead in Burnaby from the Vancouver Sun newspaper